 If you found yourself on the wrong side of a lawsuit or criminal proceeding, you’d want Diane Lockhart arguing your case.
-You probably couldn’t afford her, however, because she’s among the best in the legal biz.
-One of Chicago’s preeminent legal minds, she’s the named partner of a top tier law firm and has devoted herself to her career for decades, at the expense of pretty much everything else.
+You probably couldn’t afford her, however, because she’s among the best in the biz.
+One of Chicago’s preeminent legal minds, she’s the named partner of a top-tier law firm and has devoted herself to her career for decades, at the expense of pretty much everything else.

 A year after we saw her slap Alicia in the final moments of The Good Wife, Diane has her eye on a comfortable retirement – without estranged husband Kurt McVeigh (Gary Cole) – and readies herself to exit her firm.
 Well, you know what they say about best-laid plans.
 A financial crisis changes everything and, without giving too much away, Diane suddenly needs her job like never before.

-Prior to her work in The Good Wife, actress Christine Baranski was best known to TV audiences for her Emmy-winning role as drunken lush Maryanne in ’90s sitcom Cybill.
+Prior to her work in The Good Wife, Christine Baranski was best known to TV audiences for her Emmy-winning role as drunken lush Maryanne in ’90s sitcom Cybill.
 Before that, she won two Tony Awards for Best Performance by a Featured Actress in a Play – for 1984’s The Real Thing and Rumors in 1989.
 Other career highlights include movies Into The Woods, Mamma Mia! and The Birdcage, and an ongoing guest role in The Big Bang Theory as Leonard’s (Johnny Galecki) mum.